8 Benefits of Online Therapy

 Online therapy is more affordable.
 There are different subscription plans and you can choose the option that fits your lifestyle and budget.
 You can choose the session length and frequency to fit into your budget.
 Plus, you don’t have to spend cash commuting to and from the therapist’s office.

 It’s tough to open up and talk about how you feel.
 You might feel anxious sitting in the waiting room at the therapist’s office.
-Going to a new environment to meet a therapist can also be stressful.
+Going to a new environment to meet a therapist can also be stressful, but during online sessions, you’re in control of your environment and can set it up in a way that feels good for you.
+Then you can focus better on the work you need to do.

-Being home, where you feel comfortable and safe, can help you open up more.
-You’ll feel more at ease, not worrying what your therapists think of you—he or she doesn’t have to know your identity.
+Being home, where you feel comfortable and safe, can often help you open up, be more vulnerable, and better manage disturbing or painful emotions that may arise during sessions.
 Being completely open and honest is a sure way of getting the most out of therapy.

-Online counseling doesn’t restrict you to therapists in your geographical area.
+Online counseling doesn’t restrict you to therapists in your geographical area and can expand your options.
 You can choose from hundreds of therapists from different areas in your state.

 Furthermore, you can find a counselor who fits your specific needs and has expertise on your particular issues.
 Because no counselor is an expert on every disorder, it is essential to find one who is conversant with yours.

 Switching your therapist is easier on an online platform.
-If the one you’re matched with does not fit your needs, you can quickly request a replacement.
-The switch is free of charge, and it results in you getting a counselor you’re comfortable with.
+If the one you’re matched with does not fit your needs, you can quickly request to change your therapist.
+That is done free of charge, and you can keep changing therapists until you find the right match for you.

-Telehealth is a tool that can be used to personalize treatment for various disorders.
-Online therapy platforms can select helpful tools based on each individual’s needs.
-Clinical questionnaires on smartphones, electronic self-assessment, and guided self-care videos are examples of helpful tools that one may not access in traditional therapy.
+Telehealth is a tool that can be used to personalize treatment for various mental health concerns.
+Online therapy platforms allow clients to select helpful tools based on each individual’s needs.
+Clinical questionnaires on smartphones, electronic self-assessment, mood tracker apps, journaling prompts, guided meditations, self-care videos are examples of helpful tools that one may not access in traditional therapy.

 Access to psychoeducation online helps you understand your condition and may improve treatment outcomes.
 It empowers you to make better day-to-day decisions for your mental health.
 Most importantly, it motivates you to stay committed to treatment because you understand why you need help.

 Being a relatively new field of treatment, many people wonder whether teletherapy is effective.
-Several studies have looked into this and found positive results.
+Multiple studies have looked into this and found positive results.

 The findings of a 2018 study that compared online therapy to in-person therapy for psychiatric and somatic disorders prove that teletherapy is just as effective as the traditional form.
 The meta-analysis covered 20 studies that included over 1,400 patients.
 Specifically, it reviewed the efficacy of Cognitive Behavioral Therapy (CBT) done remotely versus in person.